Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/5. The Fifth Gathering/Tainted Love.md

 "Kaia?"
 His voice suddenly snapped me out of my trance.
 I realized I had been staring, letting my tea grow cold even as his hands warmed mine.
 We were perhaps 70 meters above base at this point, sitting in a carved hardwood both as the server traipsed across the walkway with trays in hand.
 Every step seemed closer to a stumble than a calculation, yet the platter remained perfectly level compared to the slanted floor.
 Despite the tangle, the room was quiet even more so.

 I turned my attention back to Hamish and cleared my throat.
 His eyes shined as he waited for my answer.
 "Sorry," I murmur, "I was just thinking about you."
-He chuckled softly before squeezing my hand a bit
+He chuckled softly before squeezing my hand, tightly and warmly until it hurt.